 - Creating users: Create users manually or through authentication integrations.

 - Libravatar: Use Libravatar instead of Gravatar for user avatars.

 - Sign-up restrictions: block email addresses of specific domains, or whitelist only specific domains.

 - Access restrictions: Define which Git access protocols can be used to talk to GitLab (SSH, HTTP, HTTPS).

-- Email users: Email GitLab users from within GitLab.
-[STARTER ONLY]
+- Email users: Email GitLab users from GitLab.

 - User Cohorts: Display the monthly cohorts of new users and their activities over time.

-Audit logs and events: View the changes made within the GitLab server for:
+Audit events: View the changes made on the GitLab server for: